-- 1. Great Hearts will comply with all settled law (statute, controlling case law and administrative regulations) for the jurisdictions in which it operates schools; - 2.
-Great Hearts will take into account each student's privacy and safety; - 3.
-EVERY STUDENT entrusted to our academies is to be educated with exactly the same level of care and respect for their dignity. - 4.
+All Great Hearts academies will comply with all settled law (statute, controlling case law and administrative regulations) for the jurisdictions in which it operates schools.

+Great Hearts academies will take into account each student's privacy and safety;

+Students entrusted to a Great Hearts academy are to be educated with exactly the same level of care and respect for their dignity.

 At the request of the parents/guardians, accommodations and/or modifications to standard policies and procedures will be considered through a formal process.